A theoretical analysis of the semileptonic decays $\eta^{(\prime)}\to\pi^0l^+l^-$ and $\eta^\prime\to\eta l^+l^-$: Theoretical results

 where $g$ is a generic electromagnetic constant, $\phi_P$ is the pseudoscalar $\eta$-$\eta^{\prime}$ mixing angle in the quark-flavour basis, $\phi_V$ is the vector $\omega$-$\phi$ mixing angle in the same basis, $\overline{m}/m_s$ is the quotient of constituent quark masses, and $z_{\textrm{NS}}$ and $z_{\textrm{S}}$ are the \textit{non-strange} and \textit{strange} multiplicative factors accounting for the relative meson wavefunction overlaps \cite{Bramon:2000fr,Escribano:2020jdy}.
 By performing an optimisation fit to the most up-to-date $VP\gamma$ experimental data \cite{Zyla:2020zbs}, one can find values for the above parameters

-Given the very wide decay width associated to the $\rho^0$ resonance, which, in turn, is linked to its very short lifetime, the use of the usual Breit-Wigner approximation for the $\rho^0$ propagator is not justified.
-Instead, an energy-dependent approximation for the vector propagator must be used.
-This can be written for the $t$-channel process (cf.~$t$-channel diagram in Fig.~\ref{fig1}) as follows
+Given the very wide decay width of the $\rho^0$ resonance, which, in turn, is associated to its very short lifetime, the use of the usual Breit-Wigner approximation for the $\rho^0$ propagator is not justified.
+Instead, an energy-dependent width for the vector propagator ought to be considered, which may be written for a generic $\hat{q}^2$ as follows

-where $\theta(x)$ is the Heaviside step function.
-Likewise, for the $u$-channel process (cf.~$u$-channel diagram in Fig.~\ref{fig1}), one only needs to substitute $t\leftrightarrow u$ in Eq.~(\ref{eqEneProp}).
-The energy dependent propagator is not needed, though, for the $\omega$ and $\phi$ resonances, as their associated decay widths are narrow and, therefore, use of the usual Breit-Wigner approximation suffices.